-Covered under other Council plans and/or strategies (see Investment Policy, Public Open Space Plan, Lease & License framework and Developer Contribution Plan),

-Comparatively minor in nature, or

-Council is unable to impact the revenue received.
+- Covered under other Council plans and/or strategies (see Investment Policy, Public Open Space Plan, Lease & License framework and Developer Contribution Plan), - Comparatively minor in nature, or - Council is unable to impact the revenue received.

-To ensure the Local Government Act 2020 rating objectives of stability and predictability are achieved, it is important that Banyule City Council has a Revenue and Rating Plan in place that is transparent to the community and reviewed annually as part of the budget process.
+To ensure the Local Government Act 2020 rating objectives of stability and predictability are achieved, it is important that Banyule City Council has a Revenue and Rating Plan in place that is transparent to the community and reviewed every four years to align with the formulation and adoption of the four-year Council Plan.